influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/basic-query.md

 {{% expand "Query with absolute time boundaries" %}}

-To query data from absolute time boundaries, compare the value of the `time column to a timestamp literals.
+To query data from absolute time boundaries, compare the value of the `time` column to a timestamp literal.
 Use the `AND` logical operator to chain together multiple predicates and define both start and stop boundaries for the query.